dekstroza/kubernetes-dev-stack/README.md

 #### Adding files into running master or minion

-Vagrant will mount directory where Vagrantfile is located inside the VM, under /vagrant path.
+Vagrant will mount Vagrantfile directory inside the VM, under /vagrant path.
 You can use this to add more files into the box, ie pass in docker images instead of downloading them.

 Happy hacking....
 Dejan